liwing1/OrigemPS/README.md

      - Manages the charging of CPs, attatching and releasing new batteries.
      - They increase SoC value of attatched batteries after charge starts up to 100%.

   - Host:
     - Abstract Class for Motorcycle and CP.

   - Simulation:
+    - Manages the state of the motorcycle(accelerate/break) according to the timestamps.
-   - The route of the motoboy was simulated using a state machine that progresses according to the challenge instructions.
+    - The route of the motoboy was simulated using a state machine, each state is a different steo if the challenge.
     - If the state machine is in a state transition the simulation does not perform the dynamic model processing.
-   - Every 10 seconds the Motorcycle and ETB attribute information is printed on the screen.

 ## Program Compilation and Execution Instructions: